bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 #### Android Build

-This step can only perform building-related Gradle tasks.
-If you wish to run other type of Gradle tasks, please use our `Gradle Runner` Step.
+This step can only perform building-related `gradle tasks`.
+If you wish to run other type of `gradle tasks`, please use our `Gradle Runner` Step.

 1. Add the Step after the testing steps but before the code signing step in your deploy workflow.
 2. Set the required `Project Location` input field to reflect the root directory of your project.